Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 <a href="http://joindiaspora.com" target="_blank">joindiaspora.com</a>.
 All of the Diaspora pods
 communicate and make up the Diaspora Network.

-If you still want to run your own pod...we salute you.
+If you still want to run your own pod... we salute you.
 Read on.

 For OS-Specific and service-specific guides, check out [this page](https://github.com/diaspora/diaspora/wiki/Installation-Guides).